First of all, my last name is pronounced: SHORE-ee. The name is of Swiss origin, from the Canton of Bern, where it is spelled Schori.

 characterized by rich tonality, fine detail, and exquisitely balanced dynamic composition.
 I believe that in fine photography, as in painting, every detail must contribute

 to the overall "soul" of an image.
 While photography and painting present somewhat different sets of stimuli, and the processes and media involved are quite different, my goal is to create photographs that approach the quality of light and perfection of composition that I admire so much in certain kinds of paintings.
+Many people, in fact, have referred to my photos as paintings.

 I appreciate and enjoy fine black-and-white (monochrome) photography, I choose to work in